 It's a very narrow path, but there's still a path for that.

-And you know, voters in Indiana, they vote a week from yesterday.
+And, you know, voters in Indiana, they vote a week from yesterday.

 I don't know how deep this anger runs.

-All the empirical evidence, the data that I read shows that Americans now have recognized the failure of Obama and and Clinton's strategies and policies.
+All the empirical evidence, the data that I read shows that Americans now have recognized the failure of Obama and Clinton's strategies and policies.

 It is a very narrow path for Republicans historically.